rust-lang/rust-forge/src/release/rollups.md

 before it can be pushed to master.
 As PR volume increases this can scale poorly, especially given the long (~3.5hr) current CI duration for Rust.

-Enter rollups - low risk changes (often doc fixes or other non-functional changes) are marked with the `rollup` command to bors (`@bors r+ rollup` to approve a PR and mark as a rollup, `@bors rollup` to mark a previously approved PR, `@bors rollup-` to unmark as a rollup).
+Enter rollups - changes that small, not performance sensitive, or not platform dependent are marked with the `rollup` command to bors (`@bors r+ rollup` to approve a PR and mark as a rollup, `@bors rollup` to mark a previously approved PR, `@bors rollup-` to un-mark as a rollup).
 'Performing a Rollup' then means collecting these changes into one PR and merging them all at once.
+The rollup command accepts three values `always`, `maybe`, and `never`. `@bors rollup` is equivalent to `rollup=always` (which will always put a PR in a rollup), and `@bors rollup-` is equivalent to `@bors rollup=maybe` (which will try to put the PR into a rollup). `rollup=never` will never a PR in a rollup, this should generally only be used for PRs which are large additions or changes which could cause breakage or large perf changes.

 You can see the list of rollup PRs on Rust's [Homu queue], they are listed at the bottom of the 'approved' queue with a priority of 'rollup' meaning